zzzbitz/IDO/Reviewer-5inD/Reviewer-5inD.md

 </table>

-<center>Table 2.
+Table 2.
 The precision, recall, F-score of Loss and Wrong Event.
 Each cell displays the F-score as the first value, precision as the second value, and recall as the third value.
 The experiment is conducted with ResNet18 on CIFAR10 under Sym.
 60%. we set three thresholds to calculate F-score.
-It is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128. </center>
+It is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.

 ### Table 3